 Add a service with an existing certificate to API ML on z/OS

-API Mediation Layer requires validation of the certificate of each service that it accessed by API Mediation Layer.
-API Mediation Layer requires validation of the full certificate chain.
+The API Mediation Layer requires validation of the certificate of each service that it accessed by the API Mediation Layer.
+The API Mediation Layer requires validation of the full certificate chain.

 Note: This procedure applies only to UNIX file keystore/truststore.
 For the SAF keyring option, we recommend to perform the actions manually using your security system commands.

-Import the public certificate of the CA that has signed the certificate of the service to the API ML truststore.
+Import the public certificate of the root CA that has signed the certificate of the service to the APIML truststore.

 Procedure if the service is not trusted